IN THIS ARTICLE:

 - By default, a vertex's alert status, assuming it is currently in active alert, displays as a small icon overlay.
 This allows you to more efficiently troubleshoot alerts within your infrastructure.
 However, alert status display can be disabled for a saved topology map by toggling the Show Alert Status slider to the left.

 - By default, when multiple edges connect two vertices, the default behavior is to collapse those edges into a single edge for cleaner viewing.
-However, you can override this default behavior to always display all edges by toggling the Display All Edges option to the right.
+You can override this default behavior to always display all edges by toggling the Display All Edges option to the right.

 - Click the Save button.
 Once saved, a topology map can be cloned (available from its settings) or, as discussed in the Adding Topology Maps to Dashboards section of this support article, added to dashboards as a Topology Map widget.